PS5 vs Xbox Series X: which console is right for you?

 Fundamentally, it’s the games that should influence your decision as to which console to buy.
 Do you prefer the exclusive games on PS5 or Xbox Series X?
 That’s something that only you can answer.

-Sony’s exclusive titles are certainly impressive, ranging from Ratchet & Clank: Rift Apart, Horizon Forbidden West, Returnal, God of War Ragnarok and The Last of Us Part 1.
-And there are more blockbuster releases on the way in 2023, like Final Fantasy 16 and Marvel’s Spider-Man 2.
+Sony’s exclusive titles are certainly impressive, ranging from Ratchet & Clank: Rift Apart, Horizon Forbidden West, Returnal, God of War Ragnarok, and The Last of Us Part 1.
+And there are more blockbuster releases on the way in 2023, like Marvel’s Spider-Man 2.

-Microsoft’s lineup might not be as widely acclaimed (even though it was crowned Metacritic’s game publisher of the year), but there are some fantastic games that you won’t find on Sony’s console, like Sea of Thieves, Ori and the Will of the Wisps, Forza Horizon 5 and Halo Infinite.
+Microsoft’s lineup might not be as critically acclaimed, but there are some fantastic games that you won’t find on Sony’s console, like Starfield, Sea of Thieves, Hi-Fi Rush, Forza Horizon 5 and Halo Infinite.

-Stay on top of every new release with our PS5 games 2022 list and Xbox Series X games 2022 list 📃
+📆 Stay on top of every new release with our upcoming PS5 games list and upcoming Xbox Series X games list 📃

-Xbox Game Pass Ultimate is still my pick of the two services, as it’s home to all of Microsoft’s first-party exclusives and Bethesda games, and could include all of Activision Blizzard’s titles soon.
-Call of Duty, Diablo and Overwatch will come to Xbox Game Pass if Microsoft’s takeover is successful, and Sony really doesn’t want Microsoft to own Call of Duty for exactly that reason.
+Xbox Game Pass Ultimate is still my pick of the two services, as it’s home to all of Microsoft’s first-party exclusives and Bethesda games, EA Play titles, and will include all of Activision Blizzard’s titles soon.
+You also get access to Xbox Cloud gaming.

-Check out our best PS5 games and best Xbox Series X games to see our top picks.
+Check out our best PS5 games and best Xbox games to see our top picks on each platform.

 🏆 Winner: PS5.
-Even though Xbox Game Pass is an extremely compelling service, Sony’s range of exclusive titles continues to deliver critically-acclaimed experiences that can often only be found on PlayStation.
-Sony has also secured a number of third-party timed-exclusivity deals like Final Fantasy 16, which help strengthen the console’s library and overall appeal. 🏆
+Even though Xbox Game Pass is an extremely compelling service, Sony’s range of exclusive titles continues to deliver critically acclaimed experiences that can often only be found on PlayStation.
+Sony has also secured several third-party timed-exclusivity deals like Final Fantasy 16, which help strengthen the console’s library and overall appeal. 🏆

 PS5 vs Xbox Series X: features 🤩